Mmmofan/YOLO_6D/README.md

 ---

 ### Environment and dependencies
 This code is test on Linux (ubuntu 16.04) with CUDA 9.0 and cudNN v7.
-This implementation is write on TensorFlow 1.8.0 (former or later version can still run this) using Python 3.5.3.
+This implementation is write on TensorFlow 1.8.0 using Python 3.5.3.
 To run this you need to install following dependencies with PIP or CONDA:
 Python 3.5.4, TensorFlow 1.8.0, Numpy 1.15.4, OpenCV 3.4.0.

 ---